Liran Cohen

-Liran Cohen (לירן כהן; born 14 February 1983 in Rishon LeZion) is an Israeli football player who plays for A.S.
+Liran Cohen (לירן כהן; born 14 February 1983 in Rishon LeZion) is an Israeli footballer who plays as an attacking midfielder for A.S.
 HaMakhtesh Giv'atayim.

 Career

 Club

 He previously played for Maccabi Tel Aviv, Maccabi Petah Tikva and Bnei Yehuda.

 A former key player for Maccabi Tel Aviv, and despite his lack of experience in Europe he has scored several important goals for Maccabi in their last campaigns in the UEFA Cup and in the UEFA Champions League.

 In August 2011, he was loaned to Podbeskidzie Bielsko-Biała on a half-year deal.

-In January 2013, Cohen signed at Hapoel Haifa.
+In January 2013, Cohen signed for Hapoel Haifa.

 International

-At international level, Cohen was capped for the Israel national under-21 football team.
+At international level, Cohen was capped for the Israel national under-21 team.